 The 1,000-year-old pub is set in the pretty village of Bardsey and has a ton of history in its arsenal, dating all the way back to Viking times.

 The original English pub (as it describes itself) is officially the first pub in the UK, dating back to sometime between AD 905 and AD 953.
 The place was known for serving as a safe house for Catholic priests and those under threat by Henry VIII’s Dissolution of the Monasteries, under the name ‘The Priests Inn’.

 The pub still has a lot of its original features (which are great to spot for budding Historians) and was originally run by a fellow called Samson Ellis, who brewed on-site and gave refuge to travelling monks and people passing through in need of a meal and a place to rest their horses.
 The pub was a well-known stopping point for travellers between Kirkstall Abbey in Leeds and St. Mary’s Abbey in York.

-The inn still houses an inglenook fireplace and a 17th century original Dutch oven, which was used for making bread, and is one of few still remaining in its original spot.
-Not only that, there are still priest holes remaining in the chimney – which were used to hide priests during a time that Catholics were persecuted under Queen Elizabeth I’s reign.
+The inn still houses an inglenook fireplace and a 17th-century original Dutch oven, which was used for making bread, and is one of few still remaining in its original spot.
+Not only that, there are still priest holes remaining in the chimney – which were used to hide priests during a time when Catholics were persecuted under Queen Elizabeth I’s reign.

 Read More: 8 Of The Oldest Pubs In Yorkshire You Need To Visit